sdbs-uni-p/minihive-docker/README.md

 drwxr-xr-x 1 minihive minihive 4.0K May 18 16:08 radb
 drwxr-xr-x 7 minihive minihive 4.0K May 18 16:08 tpch
 drwxr-xr-x 2 minihive minihive 4.0K May 18 16:08 hadoop
-minihive@291614e93438:~$ less README.md
 ```

-You can use the following commands to run examples on each system:

 ##### RADB